 Now that the country has its eye on re-opening businesses in the wake of COVID-19, employers are calling their employees back to work.
 Is pre-employment drug testing necessary?
 If you already include pre-employment drug testing in your policy, you should consider treating your furloughed employees as new-hires, especially if they’ve been home for several weeks.

 Find out who’s drug-free for less than $75 each.

 It’s important to maintain consistency in your drug and alcohol testing policy, as well as maintaining consistency from one employee to another.
 If you choose to ask returning employees to submit to a pre-employment drug test, it has to be consistent with your drug testing policy.
 If you test one, you have to test them all.
-If you don’t have a current drug and alcohol testing policy, you can still ask all employees to submit to a test.
-You need to let them know that’s part of the return-to-work plan.
+You can still require all employees to submit to a test even if you don’t have a current drug and alcohol testing policy.
+Make sure they know that’s part of the return-to-work plan.
 A Third Party Administrator (TPA) like Lobdock helps you create your drug and alcohol policy.